- The Faetar Language

 Tracks

 - Constrained ASR.
 Participants should focus on the challenge of improving ASR architectures to work with small, poor-quality sets.
-Participants may not use any resources to train / fine-tune their models beyond the files contained in the provided train set.
-No external pre-trained acoustic models or language models are allowed, and the use of the unlabelled portion of the Faetar challenge data set is not allowed either.
+Participants may not use any resources to train / fine-tune their models beyond the files contained in the provided training data.
+No external pre-trained acoustic models or language models are allowed.
+No external pre-trained acoustic models or language models are allowed.
+Use of the unlabelled portion of the Faetar Benchmark data set is not allowed (unlab).
+At submission time, participants should not check the External AM/LM or Unlab boxes on the model description form.

 - Using unlabelled data.
-The challenge data also includes ~20 hrs of unlabelled data.
+The challenge data also includes ~20 hrs of unlabelled data (unlab).
 Participants focus on finding the most effective way to make use of it.
+At submission time, participants should check Unlab on the model description form (this checkbox is not mutually exclusive with the External AM/LM checkbox).

 Participants should indicate at the time of submission whether they are making a Constrained ASR submission, and, otherwise, which of the three thematic tracks they are submitting to (possibly more than one).